DataDog/sketches-go/README.md

 # sketches-go

-This repo contains Go implementations of the distributed quantile sketch algorithms DDSketch [1].
+This repo contains Go implementations of the distributed quantile sketch algorithm DDSketch [1].
 DDSketch has relative-error guarantees for any quantile q in [0, 1].
 That is if the true value of the qth-quantile is `x` then DDSketch returns a value `y` such that `|x-y| / x < e` where `e` is the relative error parameter.
 DDSketch is also